-Switzerland is home to more than 260 banks, with an aggregate balance sheet total of approximately 3 trillion Swiss francs.1 A considerable part of the assets managed in Switzerland belong to non-domestic clients.
+Switzerland is home to more than 250 banks, with an aggregate balance sheet total of more than 3 trillion Swiss francs.
+A considerable part of the assets managed in Switzerland belong to non-domestic clients.
 This makes Switzerland not only a major financial centre, but also a hub for the global wealth management business.
 Against this backdrop, it goes without saying that obtaining provisional relief affecting property in Switzerland, and bank accounts in particular, is of great significance from a practical point of view.

 A creditor aiming to enforce its claim against an unwilling debtor will be confronted with the need for information about the debtor’s assets.
-Consequently, this article outlines in a first instance the means available in Switzerland to obtain such information.
-In a second step, the mechanics concerning a freezing or attachment order in Switzerland are presented.
+Consequently, this chapter outlines the means available in Switzerland to obtain such information and the mechanics concerning a freezing or attachment order in Switzerland.

 The assets targeted by attachment orders in an international context are most often bank accounts of the debtor.
-In essence, Swiss law confronts the creditor with two obstacles it has to overcome when tracing assets, these being banking secrecy2 and the prohibition of ‘fishing expeditions’3 (ie, unspecific investigation attempts into someone else’s data).
+In essence, Swiss law confronts the creditor with two obstacles it has to overcome when tracing assets, these being banking secrecy and the prohibition of ‘fishing expeditions’ (ie, unspecific investigation attempts into someone else’s data).